Home > FAQs

 Between 10-15 people per hour depending on the complexity of the design.

 Yes.
-You may wish to cover the fee to attract visitors with free to the public face painting, find a sponsor to cover the fee, or charge participants to raise funds.
+You may wish to cover the fee to attract visitors with free to the public face painting, find a sponsor, or charge participants to raise funds.

-Yes and no. If you have the budget, I can charge an hourly fee and provide the service free of charge to visitors, or you can charge them directly to recover the costs/raise funds for charity.
-Alternatively, if the event has a large footfall, I may be able to attend on a pay-per-face basis, charging attendees directly.
+Unfortunately not.
+If you have the budget, I can charge an hourly fee and provide the service free of charge to visitors, or you can charge them directly to recover the costs/raise funds for charity.
+Alternatively, you may be able to find a sponsor to cover my fee in return for promoting their brand.

 Face and body painting is suitable for children age 3+ years old if they are willing and able to sit still.
 Cosmetic products are not tested or insured for use on children under three, since they have sensitive skin while their immune system develops.
 This is for their own health and safety - please do not take the risk by allowing them to participate earlier, as they may develop life-long allergies.